Our Science

 Arvinas’ PROTAC Degraders Power Our Partnerships

-Our PROTAC Discovery Engine has driven some of the industry’s most significant targeted protein degradation breakthroughs and led to our robust preclinical and clinical pipeline.
+Our PROTAC Discovery Engine has driven some of the industry’s most significant targeted protein degradation breakthroughs and led to our robust preclinical and clinical pipeline, as well as the first U.S. Food and Drug Administration (FDA)-approved PROTAC, a type of heterobifunctional protein degrader therapy.

 To expand the universe of druggable targets, we are working both on our own and with strategic partners, including leading drug companies, academic experts, and others, to broaden and further accelerate our clinical programs.